Ruin under stochastic dependence between premium and claim arrivals: Results

 for the bounded function $\xi$ defined by $\xi(v):=e^{rv}\nu(v)$ for $v\in \mathbb{R}$. \end{remark} Let us now particularize to the case when, with $\{a,b\}\subset (0,\infty)$, $Y_1\sim \Exp(a)$ and $Z_1\sim \Exp(b)$.
 We may rewrite \eqref{equation:integral} into

 Since $\psi^{\gamma,\delta}$ is bounded, it follows from the right hand-side of \eqref{on-path-to-de:one}, by dominated convergence, that $\psi^{\gamma,\delta}$ is even continuous, and then again from the right hand-side of \eqref{on-path-to-de:one}, by the fundamental theorem of calculus, that $\psi^{\gamma,\delta}$ is differentiable (on $[0,\infty)$; we mean of course the right derivative at $0$).
-Differentiating \eqref{on-path-to-de:one} and then adding back to the identity thus obtained $b$ times \eqref{on-path-to-de:one}, we find (where we omit certain evaluations at $u$ for brevity of notation)
+Differentiating \eqref{on-path-to-de:one} and then adding back to the identity thus obtained the identity \eqref{on-path-to-de:one} multiplied by $b$, we find (where we omit certain evaluations at $u$ for brevity of notation)

 Repeating, mutatis mutandis, this exercise one more time, we find that $\psi^{\gamma,\delta}$ is of class $C^2$ on $[0,\infty)$ and satisfies